Paying for Orders at Cutting Edge

 Then, once the order is ready to ship, we contact you to collect the remaining balance.

+Using our standard payment terms means you only have to commit 50% of the order cost up-front.
 If you want our standard payment terms, we do not require any information except your business and contact information.

-Cons of the standard payment terms:
+Cons of the Standard Payment Terms

 When you use our standard payment terms, your order may have delays.
 Each order waits for payment twice: once before it goes into production and once when it is ready to ship.
 Even if we can contact you within one working day each time, this adds two extra days to your order lead time.